Windmill-City/fcpu-zh-cn/readme.md

 ## SIMD instructions
 Until now you can control fCPU with one instructon per game cycle and operate with a couple signals per instruction.
-But it is not a limit. fCPU supports _Single Instruction Multiple Data_ instructions, which means that you could do much more efficient work per instruction and so per one game tick.
+But it is not a limit. fCPU supports _Single Instruction Multiple Data_ mnemonics, which means that you could do much more efficient work per instruction and so per one game tick.

 * `xmov` a[**M**/**O**] b[**M**/**I**]
 * `xadd` a[**M**/**O**] b[**C**/**M**/**I**]